yashodhank/csv2rest/README.md

 positional arguments:
-  csv         Path of the CSV to open blueprint   Path of the blueprint Yaml about the CSV socketfile  Path where to create the socket file
+  csv         Path of the CSV to open blueprint   Path of the blueprint JSON file about the CSV socketfile  Path where to create the socket file

 optional arguments: